 There are uncanny parallels between the difficulties budding women painters and film directors have encountered breaking into their respective fields.
 And while progress has been made, it has been an unacceptably long haul.
-Twenty-two women painters have been the subject of one or more film biopic.
-Eleven of the films now to come were directed by women.
+Twenty-five women painters have been the subject of one or more film biopic.
+00 of the films now to come were directed by women.

 Artemisia Gentileschi (1593-1653)